 The tech side story of China Express Transit cards is an interesting one.
 The plastic smartcards started out on MIFARE technology but the current China T-Union card is an evolution of the Chinese PBOC 2.0ED/EP spec defined in the JT/T 978 standards.
 Conceptually it is close to a EMV-like stored value card for offline processing.
 It’s not clear what flavor Apple Pay is using, it does not appear to be the full China T-Union spec but could be something like an Apple flavored PBOC 2.0ED/EP implementation.
 This could be a reason why Apple Pay Express Transit in China is still beta.

 Apple revealed details of NFC improvements coming to iOS 12 and watchOS 5.
 Contactless Passes for Wallet were announced at the WWDC18 Keynote on June 4.
 Apple clearly wants to promote Contactless Passes in Wallet over clunky QR Codes and showed a demo of Contactless Passes in action on Apple Watch at the Wembley Stadium contactless ticket gate.
+In the same session Apple software engineers explained how to strip out QR Code references in Wallet Passes and replace them NFC.

 It’s also clear that Apple wants to promote contactless passes on Apple Watch over iPhone: contactless passes were unveiled during the watchOS segment and are gorgeously displayed exclusively on the watchOS 5 page.
 Student IDs use the new Contactless Passes feature with Assa Abloy and Blackboard working with Apple to make those happen.
 You might remember Assa Abloy from The Information rumor piece about door locks and ID Passes coming to Wallet.